-Kim Parker is an Associate Director with the Pew Social & Demographic Trends Project.
+Kim Parker is Director of the Pew Research Center's Social & Demographic Trends Project.
 From 1996-2001 she was Research Director of the Pew Research Center for the People & the Press.
 Prior to that, she worked at the American Enterprise Institute.
 She graduated from Trinity College and has a Masters Degree from Georgetown University.

 The record generation gap that played out at the voting booth in the last two presidential elections is echoed by large differences by age in attitudes about the tradeoff between reducing the federal deficit and preserving entitlements for older adults, according to a new nationwide Pew Research Center survey.
 Older adults by a lopsided […]